Systemd: History

-Lennart Poettering and Kay Sievers, the software engineers working for Red Hat who initially developed systemd, started a project to replace Linux's conventional System V init in 2010.
+Lennart Poettering and Kay Sievers, the software engineers then working for Red Hat who initially developed systemd, started a project to replace Linux's conventional System V init in 2010.
 An April 2010 blog post from Poettering, titled "Rethinking PID 1", introduced an experimental version of what would later become systemd.
 They sought to surpass the efficiency of the init daemon in several ways.
-They wanted to improve the software framework for expressing dependencies, to allow more processing to be done concurrently or in parallel during system booting, and to reduce the computational overhead of the shell.
+They wanted to improve the software framework for expressing dependencies, to allow more processes to run concurrently or in parallel during system booting, and to reduce the computational overhead of the shell.

-In May 2011 Fedora Linux became the first major Linux distribution to enable systemd by default, replacing Upstart.
+In May 2011, Fedora Linux became the first major Linux distribution to enable systemd by default, replacing Upstart.
 The reasoning at the time was that systemd provided extensive parallelization during startup, better management of processes and overall a saner, dependency-based approach to control of the system.

 In October 2012, Arch Linux made systemd the default, switching from SysVinit.
-Developers had debated since August 2012 and came to the conclusion that it was faster and had more features than SysVinit, and that maintaining the latter was not worth the effort in patches.
-Some of them thought that the criticism towards the implementation of systemd was not based on actual shortcomings of the software, rather the disliking of Lennart from a part of the Linux community and the general hesitation for change.
-Specifically, some of the complaints regarding systemd not being programmed in bash, it being bigger and more extensive than SysVinit, the use of D-bus, and the optional on-disk format of the journal were regarded as advantages by programmers.
+Developers had debated since August 2012 and concluded it was faster and had more features than SysVinit and that maintaining SysVinit was not worth the effort.
+Some thought the criticism of systemd was not based on actual shortcomings of the software but rather personal dislike of Poettering and a general opposition to change.
+Several complaints about systemd—including its use of D-bus, C instead of bash, and an optional on-disk journal format—were instead described as advantages by the Arch maintainers.

-Between October 2013 and February 2014, a long debate among the Debian Technical Committee occurred on the Debian mailing list, discussing which init system to use as the default in Debian 8 "jessie", and culminating in a decision in favor of systemd.
-The debate was widely publicized and in the wake of the decision the debate continues on the Debian mailing list.
-In February 2014, after Debian's decision was made, Mark Shuttleworth announced on his blog that Ubuntu would follow in implementing systemd, discarding its own Upstart.

-In November 2014 Debian Developer Joey Hess, Debian Technical Committee members Russ Allbery and Ian Jackson, and systemd package-maintainer Tollef Fog Heen resigned from their positions.
-All four justified their decision on the public Debian mailing list and in personal blogs with their exposure to extraordinary stress-levels related to ongoing disputes on systemd integration within the Debian and FOSS community that rendered regular maintenance virtually impossible.
+Between 2013 and 2014, the Debian Technical Committee engaged in a widely publicized debate on the mailing list about which init system to use as the default in Debian 8 before settling on systemd.
+Soon after, Debian developer Joey Hess, Technical Committee members Russ Allbery and Ian Jackson, and systemd package maintainer Tollef Fog Heen resigned from their positions, citing the extraordinary levels of stress caused by disputes on systemd integration within the Debian and FOSS community that rendered regular maintenance virtually impossible.
+Mark Shuttleworth announced soon afterwards that the Debian-based Ubuntu would use systemd to replace its old Upstart init system.

-In August 2015 systemd started providing a login shell, callable via machinectl shell.
+In August 2015, systemd started providing a login shell, callable via machinectl shell.